Georgia State Route 17: Bloomingdale connector

 State Route 17 Connector (SR 17 Conn.) is a connector route of SR 17 that exists entirely within the northwestern part of Chatham County.
 Its entire path is entirely within the central part of the city limits of Bloomingdale.
-SR 17 Conn. begins at an interchange with US 80/SR 17/SR 26 and the Jimmy Deloach Parkway.
-SR 17 Conn. proceeds southeast, concurrent with US 80/SR 26.
-SR 17 Conn. then turns south onto Cherry St, which turns into Bloomingdale Rd, and proceeds south until reaching its southern terminus at an interchange with I-16/SR 404, at exit 152.
+SR 17 Conn. begins at an interchange with I-16/SR 404, at exit 152.
+SR 17 Conn. proceeds north until reaching its northern terminus at an interchange with US 80/SR 17/SR 26 where SR 17 takes on the Jimmy LeDoach Parkway name to continue east, then southeast to Port Wentworth.
 SR 17 Conn. follows the old mainline of SR 17 before the mainline was shifted to continue southeast on Jimmy DeLoach Parkway in February 2020.

 In 2017, it was planned to extend Jimmy DeLoach Parkway from its current southern terminus at US 80/SR 17/SR 26 to I-16/SR 404, partially along the path of Bloomingdale Road.
 Construction on the extension began in 2018.

-SR 17 Conn. is to be rerouted onto the parkway's extension from US 80 to I-16.
-The current alignment is planned to be removed from the state highway system.
+SR 17 Conn. was to be rerouted onto the parkway's extension from US 80 to I-16 in late 2022.